Skrsed/organization/SETUP.md

    - Click on "Repositories" and then "New repository."
    - Choose "Import repository" from the options.
    - Provide the repository's clone URL and follow the prompts to complete the import.
+   - Don't forget to set your organization as owner.

    This allows you to bring in existing repositories into the organization seamlessly.